tmcphillips/openrefine-provenance/openrefine data and project model.md

 -   The file *data.txt* comprises three sections.
 Lines with just the text **/e/** serve as separators between the sections.

--   The first section of *data.txt* is the *column model* and includes a sequence of JSON objects, each on its own line, that each represent the metadata for one *column* of the *data*, including the relative position (*cellIndex)* of the column, the name of the column, and the type of the column.
+-   The first section of *data.txt* is the *column model* and includes a sequence of JSON objects, each on its own line, that each represent the metadata for one *column* of the *data*, including the relative position (*cellIndex)* of the column, the *name* of the column, and the *type* of the column.

 -   The second section of *data.txt* represents the history of operations carried out on the project *data*, and comprises two sequences of *history entries*, the first representing the operations that have been applied and can be reverted (undone), the second the operations that have been reverted and can be applied again in the future (redone).

--   Each history entry in section 2 of *data.txt* is represented as a JSON object that stores metadata for the operation, including a unique *change ID* (*id*), a human-readable *description* of the operation, a timestamp (*time*), and an *operation* property that stores (as a JSON dictionary) the information that would be needed to apply the operation to a different project.
+-   Each history entry in section 2 of *data.txt* is an object (represented in JSON) that stores metadata for the operation, including a unique *change ID* (*id*), a human-readable *description* of the operation, a timestamp (*time*), and an *operation* property that stores (as a JSON dictionary) the information that would be needed to apply the operation to a different project.

 -   The third section of *data.txt* stores the current state of the project data.
-Each *row* of the project data is represented as a single JSON object, and occupies is own line.
-Each JSON object has three top-level properties: the *flagged* boolean property, the *starred* boolean property, and the *cells* array.
+Each *row* of the project data is a single object represented in JSON, and occupies its own line.
+Each row object has three top-level properties: the *flagged* boolean property, the *starred* boolean property, and the *cells* array.
 The *cells* array has as many elements as there are columns in the project data, and the values of these elements represent the current values of the corresponding cells in the row if defined, and *null* otherwise.

 -   Each operation also is associated with a *change object* representing the detailed changes to the project data as a result of the operation.